cmitchellMSS/usda-dva/documentation/usds-playbook.md

 # Play 3 Make it Simple and Intuitive
 To build a prototype that enables our users to succeed the first time, we used the [U.S. Web Design System Components and Guidelines](https://designsystem.digital.gov/) as the foundation for our prototype.
 # Play 4 Build the service using agile and iterative practices
 Developing a prototype in less than four weeks required an experienced agile team.
-We developed a war room, held daily standups, and used tools like **Slack**, **Kanban**, and **GitHub** to ensure incremental development and maintain a fast pace.
+We developed a war room, held daily standups, and used tools like **Slack**, **SharePoint Online**, **Kanban**, and **GitHub** to ensure incremental development and maintain a fast pace.
 # Play 5 Structure Budgets and Contracts to Support Delivery
 Not applicable, as this prototype was developed as a response to the USDA and GSA IT Modernization IT Centers of Excellence Digital Visualization and Analytics BPA.
 # Play 6 Assign One Leader and Hold That Person Accountable